As of 2010, the population ofMEXICO was 112.3 million.It is estimated that 1% of the populationis in need of a wheelchair(approx. 11 million)

 - Recyle components of conventional wheelchairs & prosthetics.

-You can help ARSOBO projects by making a tax-deductible donation.
+You can support ARSOBO projects by making a tax-deductible donation.